Learn more about our Book with Confidence and Travel Updates.

 Embark on a walking and canal tour in Strasbourg

-Unforgettable Moment: Today in Strasbourg, an included walking and canal boat tour take you to the elegant Palais Rohan, Cathedral Notre Dame, the ultra-modern European Union Parliament, the quaint shops and parks of “La Petite France”, and the Tanners’ Quarter.
+Today in Strasbourg, an included walking and canal boat tour take you to the UNESCO-listed Grande-Île, including elegant Palais Rohan, Cathedral Notre Dame, the ultra-modern European Union Parliament, the quaint shops and parks of “La Petite France," and the Tanners’ Quarter.
 You can also join an optional Black Forest tour with a cake-making demonstration and tasting.
-In the evening, enjoy an entertaining performance by Armand Jehle, a skilled accordionist.

 You’ll ride along the scenic Bundesstrasse 500, an impressive auto route that’s commonly referred to as the Schwarzwaldhochstrasse, or “Black Forest High Street.”
 Zoom along a road that rises dramatically from 200 to 3,000 feet above sea level in a mere 10-15 mile stretch.
 You’ll arrive at the historic Berghotel Mummelsee, a popular tourist destination for the past 120 years.
 You’ll head to the hotel restaurant for a Black Forest cake-making demonstration and tasting.
 Afterwards, you may stroll around the lake and shop for traditional Black Forest products like cuckoo clocks, cherry liqueur, and more.